Addressing for your Incoming Packages

 • Believe it or not, many vendors choke on street addresses.
 Here is why:

 They use software that "verifies" your address against the US Postal Service database.
-Since Nome USPS does not do home delivery, the database for Nome only has:
+Since Nome USPS does not do home delivery, their database for Nome only has:

 • General Delivery; or